qiushiyan/math-foundations/docs/eigen-quadratic.md

 Also, if $A$ is positive definite, then $−A$ is negative definite and viceversa.
 Likewise, if $A$ is positive semidefinite then $−A$ is negative semidefinite and vice versa.
 If $A$ is indefinite, then so is $−A$. </div>\EndKnitrBlock{rmdnote}

-From theorem \@ref(thm:principle-axes), we know that the sign of eigenvalues are closely related to classifications of symmetric matrices here.
+From theorem \@ref(thm:principal-axes), we know that the sign of eigenvalues are closely related to classifications of symmetric matrices here.
 Take positive definite matrices for example, the following statements of $A$ are equivalent:

 - For any $\boldsymbol{x} \in \mathbb{R}^n, \; \boldsymbol{x}^TA\boldsymbol{x} > 0$